 The result is that our findings have been widely accepted by both the practitioner and academic communities.

 Headquartered in New Zealand

-HRMI is a global collective of human rights practitioners and academics, headquartered at Motu Economic and Public Policy Research in Wellington, New Zealand, one of the top ten economics think tanks, and one of the top ten climate change think tanks in the world.
+HRMI is a global collective of human rights practitioners and academics, headquartered in Wellington, New Zealand.

-HRMI co-founder and development lead Anne-Marie Brook is a Motu Policy Fellow, and an Edmund Hillary Fellow.
+HRMI co-founder and development lead Anne-Marie Brook is a Motu Research Affiliate, and an Edmund Hillary Fellow.

 HRMI also has a base of operations at GLOBIS, the Center for the Study of Global Issues, at the University of Georgia, in the United States.

 HRMI has a strong commitment to independence, and requires an independence clause in all funding agreements.
 All funders are disclosed on the HRMI website.

 HRMI’s Economic and Social Rights data

 The unique and important contribution of HRMI’s economic and social rights data lies in the SERF Index methodology developed by Susan Randolph and her colleagues Sakiko Fukuda-Parr and Terra Lawson-Remer.
 The SERF Index compares a country’s performance on key indicators against a benchmark of what other countries at its level of income have been able to achieve.
 HRMI is thus able to measure how well a country is using its resources to ensure the progressive realisation of its people’s rights.

 This methodology has been thoroughly peer-reviewed over several years, and its creators have won two prestigious awards: the American Political Science Association’s Human Rights Section’s award for the best book of 2016; and the 2019 Grawemeyer Award for Ideas Improving World Order.